INSPIRE-MIF/helpdesk-registry/release strategy/README.md

 Milestones are listed on [this page](https://github.com/INSPIRE-MIF/helpdesk-registry/milestones).
 Once a new version of the INSPIRE Registry is released, the corresponding milestone is closed and moved to the list of closed milestones.

-The milestone ends about a month before its corresponding release to allow time for the **control body** to reach a decision.
+The milestone ends about one month before the corresponding release, during this time the **Control Body** will deliver and reach a decision on the change proposals.

 Schedule of next releases of the INSPIRE Registry.